ccz181078/Coq-BB5/CoqBB5/BB5/README.md

 - Finite Automata Reduction (FAR), **verifier**, see `Deciders/Verifier_FAR.v`
 - Weighted Finite Automata Reduction verification (WFAR), **verifier**, see `Deciders/Verifier_WFAR.v`

-Each of these techniques is described in [bbchallenge's BB5 paper](https://github.com/bbchallenge/bbchallenge-paper).
+Each of these techniques is described at length in [bbchallenge's BB5 paper](https://github.com/bbchallenge/bbchallenge-paper), also see `Deciders/README.md` and the comments in each file listed above for some information.

 The deciders' algorithms are programmed in Coq and then proved correct in Coq too (i.e. proving that if they output `HALT`/`NONHALT` on a machine then the machine halts/does not halt).